eFournierRobert/progression_cli/README.md

 The client is made to offer a way to "clone" the questions locally and be able to use the basic functionalities the app offers.

-## Fonctionnalités plannifiées / Planned functionalities
+## Fonctionnalités planifiées / Planned functionalities
 - [x] Basic auth with base64
 - [x] Question cloning
 - [ ] Submit answers